Learn how to purl with knitting in the park

 How to Purl

 If the knit stitch is the first that we learn in knitting, the purl is often the second.
 The purl is a basic stitch, that works to create a bump, or raised bit of yarn, to add texture or shape to your knitting.
-If you can knit, you can purl.
+A little further on we’ll learn how to purl but for now, let’s learn more about this basic stitch.

 Knitting every row is called Garter Stitch.
-When you alternate Knit rows and purl rows, that is called stockinette stitch.
+When you alternate Knit rows and purl rows, that is called Stockinette Stitch.
 Stockinette is what we tend to think of when we think of knitting.
+But to achieve it, you need to know how to purl.
+Using stockinette stitch and a few well placed purls on the right side of your project can create beautiful stitches like seed stitch or moss stitch, andalusian stitch, linen stitch, and more!

 So Let’s learn to Purl